-All members of the Board of Directors were elected in individual elections at the Ordinary General Meeting of Shareholders held on May 9, 2019.
-The same General Meeting re-elected Juan Carlos Torres Carretero as Chairman of the Board of Directors.
-Ms. Lynda Tyler-Cagni, Ms. Claire Chiang and Mr. Jorge Born were re-elected in individual elections as members of the Remuneration Committee.
+All members of the Board of Directors, with exception of Mr. Ranjan Sen, were elected in individual elections at the Ordinary General Meeting of Shareholders held on May 18, 2020.
+Mr. Sen was elected as a new member of the Board of Directors at the Extradordinary General Meeting of Shareholders held on October 6, 2020.
+The Ordinary General Meeting of Shareholders re-elected Juan Carlos Torres Carretero as Chairman of the Board of Directors.
+Ms. Heekyung Jo Min, Ms. Claire Chiang as well as Mr. Jorge Born were elected in individual elections as members of the Remuneration Committee at this Ordinary General Meeting of Shareholders.